Your car CAN protect you from a grassfire,

 Many travellers who have died when confronted by grass fires would most likely have survived had they stayed in their cars.

-From 'Grassfires', Phil Cheney and Andrew Sullivan
+From 'Grassfires', Phil Cheney and Andrew Sullivan Courtesy of CSIRO Publishing |

 If your petrol tank is in good condition there is miniscule chance that it could endanger you.
 It certainly won’t explode in the short sheltering time of grass or mild forest fire.
 Only faulty tanks have been known to explode.